aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 Before you proceed, make sure that you already know how to start your local FullNode.
 See [Run a FullNode](/nodes/full-node/index.md) for detailed documentation.

-:::caution Docker support only on Linux
+:::tip Docker support only on Linux

 Docker container is currently supported only on Linux x86-64 platform.
 If you are on macOS or Windows platform, use the Aptos-core source approach.